 Uniqueness of a business model can be a way to achieve competitive advantage, and this is enabled through a differentiation strategy across chosen market scopes [63].
 Porter [63] writes that uniqueness or competitive advantage can be achieved through three generic strategies: cost leadership, differentiation, or focus/segmentation.
 Cost leadership strategy involves the firm obtaining market shares through attracting cost-conscious or price-sensitive customers, thus targeting customers in most or all segments of an industry through offering the lowest price.
 Differentiation strategy involves offering unique value through distinctive product or service features that are different in the industry and which are widely valued by customers or perceived as value added to their preferences [63][64][65], that is targeting customers in most or all segments through the attributes of services other than price.
-The focus strategy on the other hand involves seeking a narrow competitive scope by selecting a segment or a group of segments in the industry while tailoring strategy accordingly to that segment (differentiation focus) [63][64] Businesses that adopt either of the strategies can achieve competitive advantage and less those that combine or stand in between [63][64].
+The focus strategy on the other hand involves seeking a narrow competitive scope by selecting a segment or a group of segments in the industry while tailoring strategy accordingly to that segment either through offering a lower cost in that segment (cost focus) or differentiate itself in that segment (differentiation focus) [63][64] Businesses that adopt either of the strategies can achieve competitive advantage and less those that combine or stand in between [63][64].